halcy/Mastodon.py/docs/index.rst

    )
    '''

 Then login.
-This can be done every time, or use persisted.
+This can be done every time, or you can use the persisted information:

 .. code-block:: python